ExplicITConsulting/ExplicITConsulting.github.io/docs/open-source/set-outlooksignatures.md

 ### Buying a new licence
 Licences are to be paid in advance and are valid for one year from the day the full payment is received.
 There is no automatic renewal.

-The cost of the membership depends on the number of mailbox licences included.
+The cost of the licence depends on the number of mailbox licences included.
 - Each mailbox in your environment, for which an exlusive feature shall be used, needs a licence.
 This includes shared mailboxes (one licence per shared mailbox, not matter how may users access it).
 - The mailboxes do not need to be named, you just have to define at least one Active Directory or Graph group containing the mailboxes, and the maximum number of recursive members of the groups defined.